-The Group is supported by an extensive logistics and warehousing network in Southeast Asia, with 95 warehouses and distribution centres across Malaysia, Thailand, Singapore, Myanmar, and Laos, and total warehousing capacity of 6.8 million square feet (sq. ft.) as at 31 March 2022.
+The Group is supported by an extensive logistics and warehousing network in Southeast Asia, with 96 warehouses and distribution centres across Malaysia, Thailand, Singapore, and Laos, and total warehousing capacity of 6.8 million sq ft as at 31 March 2023.
 The Group's logistics connectivity also extends to China, providing a fully integrated delivery network that caters to growing trade activity between Southeast Asia and China.

-Our logistics operation is supported by a fleet of 3,044 transportation vehicles, comprising prime movers, container trailers, box and refrigerated trucks, lorry cranes, low-loader, delivery vans and others.
-These serve the full spectrum of customers' requirements from large to small deliveries, and includes specialist services.
+Our logistics operation is supported by a fleet of 3,012 transportation vehicles, comprising prime movers, container trailers, box and refrigerated trucks, lorry cranes, low-loader, delivery vans and others.
+These serve the full spectrum of customers' requirements from large to small deliveries, including specialist services.

 The integrated model enables us to cater to companies across various sectors.
-Today, our clients comprise major domestic and world-renowned brands, including from the food and beverage ("F&B"), fast moving consumer goods ("FMCG"), information technology ("IT"), electrical and electronic ("E&E"), and automotive sectors.
+Today, our clients comprise major domestic and world-renowned brands, including from the food and beverage ("F&B"), information technology ("IT"), electrical and electronic ("E&E"), and trading sectors.

-The Group delved into property development since 2011.
-We have completed various industrial, commercial and residential projects amounting to gross development value ("GDV") of RM946.4 million.
+The Group ventured into property development since 2011.
+We have completed various industrial, commercial, and residential projects amounting to gross development value ("GDV") of RM987.8 billion.